Software Development Life Cycle Processes

 Overview

 A Software Development Life Cycle (SDLC) is the process of planning, creating, testing, and deploying software.
-Unqork uses a SDLC to ensure updates to the Unqork Platform are prompt and reliable.
-Client teams are included in every step of our platform release and change process.
-Our clients are an integral part of the SDLC.
-The following article describes Unqork's SDLC process.
-This process shows you how we build, maintain, and deploy the Unqork Designer Platform.
+Unqork uses a SDLC to ensure updates to the Unqork platform are prompt and reliable.
+Client teams are included in every step of our platform release and change process, and are an integral part of the SDLC.
+The following article describes only Unqork's SDLC process, providing you visibility on how Unqork builds, maintains, and deploys in the Unqork Designer Platform.

-Unqork prides itself on being a no-code platform.
+Unqork prides itself on being a codeless platform.
 We enable enterprises to build enterprise-grade applications without coding.
-But, if we're a no-code platform, why does Unqork need an SLDC?
+But, if Unqork is a codeless platform, why do we need SLDC?

 At its core, Unqork is a Software-as-a-Service (SaaS) company.
-We build and maintain the Unqork Designer Platform.
-This software lets our customers build applications without using code.
-Since our delivery model is SaaS, we continually deploy changes and new features.
+We build and maintain the Unqork Designer Platform so our clients and customers can build applications without using code.
+Because our delivery model is SaaS, we continually deploy changes and new features to the platform.

 Environment Stages